Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements

-where $\gamma$, $\beta$, and $\eta$ represents the slope, intercept, and normalization coefficients, respectively, and $\log\equiv\log_{10}$ is the decadic logarithm.
-From Eq.~\eqref{eq_R-L}, we can derive an expression for the luminosity distance $D_{L,R-L}$ as a function of $\tau$, $F_{UV,i}$, and the coefficients of the $R-L$ relation,
+where $\gamma$, $\beta$, and $\eta$ represent the slope, intercept, and normalization coefficients, respectively.
+From Eq.~\eqref{eq_R-L}, we can derive an expression for the luminosity distance $D_{L,R-L}$ as a function of $\tau$, $F_{\rm UV, int}$, and the coefficients of the $R-L$ relation,